 16. Camp in the Backyard (if You Have One)

 We know that with the shift to more urban living, not everybody has the luxury of a backyard.
 However, if you do it’s a great way to get kids excited about nature and the planet without having to embark on a travel-rich, full-on weekend camping trip.
 Set up a tent and let your kids live outdoors for the weekend.
 Cook over a fire, let them sleep under the stars and make things extra fun with structured play and games about the outdoors.
 Even in your own backyard you can often identify different types of foliage and animals.
 If possible, try to really make the weekend (or just one night) about nature and avoid the temptation of smartphones, tablets or outdoor movies.
 The idea is to embrace nature close by in a way that will make your children want to save the planet.
 How you structure the weekend or night will depend greatly on what’s accessible in your backyard, but even just getting your kids into the outdoors for the evening will make a gigantic difference down the road.
-Just remember that not all camping is eco-friendly camping, and while the end-goal is about creating enthusiasm for nature, it also doesn’t hurt to use these tips for eco-friendly camping.

 17. Make a Wind Turbine and Learn About Alternative Energy

 Here’s a tip: if you Google “environmental projects for kids,” most of your search result feed will be about projects that involve making a wind turbine.
 We actually originally didn’t have this one in our list, but after we saw how common it was we felt like it would be remiss to not include it.
 No matter how you feel about alternative clean energy versus fossil fuel energy, one thing is clear: you child will absolutely grow up in a world where alternative energy is a big part of the mix.
 The more that they understand about it and embrace it the better.
-And if you’re passionate about clean energy than there’s nothing better than a project in childhood to educate and create enthusiasm for alternative energy in your child.
+And if you’re passionate about clean energy then there’s nothing better than a project in childhood to educate and create enthusiasm for alternative energy in your child.
 You also may be surprised how easy it is to make a wind turbine.
 We found this handy YouTube video, but there are literally dozens of tutorials out on the web.
 It’s a fun project that also teaches science and leaves your children educated, happy and excited about the potential of wind instead of coal.

 19. The Modern Lemonade Stand: Raise Money for Global Causes